The Bankrate promise

 If you’re gearing up to send a child to college, the cost can feel overwhelming.
-A home equity line of credit (HELOC) or home equity loan could help pay for it — but before leveraging your equity, you’ll need to balance a number of considerations.
+A home equity line of credit (HELOC) or home equity loan could help pay for it — but before leveraging your home ownership stake in this way, you’ll need to balance a number of considerations.
+Here’s our crash course in the pros and cons of using your home to pay educational bill.

 What is home equity and how can you use it?